 The Technology Fee funds:

-Amount: The fee is $13.20 per credit hour for undergraduates and $16.25 per credit hour for graduate and law students.
+Amount: The fee is $13.20 per credit hour for undergraduate students, except those with 96 credits or more.
+Those with 96 hours or more are exempt.
+A fee of $16.25 per credit hour is charged to graduate and law students.

 The Career Advantage Program Fee supports opportunities for internships, co-operative education, practicum, clinical/field-based experiences, student teaching, service learning, and other professional-level, experiential learning for qualified students.